FDA Confirms Toxicity of Homeopathic Baby Products; Maker Refuses To Recall

 Because if recent history is a guide, they'll make another power grab and grant someone an exclusive on drinking water which will then be a bargain at the low-low price of $100/liter.

+The problem is that you are still thinking of facts as "true" or "false".
+And obviously this has been popular since the Renaissance.
+But we are now in the Age of Alternative Facts, and if someone disputes the efficacy of a quack product, they can be debunked using ad hominem arguments without reference to factual information.
+The framework of law in which you live now works this way, better get with the program!

+At this point, it sounds like it's not longer an FDA problem... call it what it is, which is "conspiracy to commit murder" and kick it over to the FBI.

-Homeopathy is a scam (Score:2)
+Homeopathy is a scam (Score:3)

 It is a grandfathered legality from the days before the FDA.
 Homeopathic "drugs" have not been through clinical trials or been shown to be efficacious.
 They are based on a principle that somehow if you have a substance you can dilute it until perhaps only a couple of MOLECULES in your liquid will somehow cure your problem.